-The workflow for generating positive and negative pairs is outlined in Figure~\ref{fig:generation_pairs}.
-We first split the multimodal data from each 3 minute sequence into two separate processing steps, one for the RGB-D camera data and one for the FTM ranging data.
-Using the off-the-shelf ZED person detection model, we extract bounding boxes with ID values corresponding to individuals in the scene on the vision side.
-The object detector is not aware of which detected people are holding phones.
-We extract depth signals by taking the average depth value across the bounding box output for an identified individual for each frame.
-The number of returned signals varies depending on the number of detected individuals in the frames in the temporal window.
-On the FTM or wireless domain side, we extract the fixed number of ranging data for each phone.
+\textbf{VDS $\&$ WDS Preparation} We first split the multimodal data from each sequence into two separate processing steps for depth and FTM ranging data.
+Using an off-the-shelf ZED detection model, we extract boxes with ID values corresponding to individuals in the scene.
+We extract depth sequences by taking the average depth across the bounding box for each subject in one frame.
+The number of returned sequences varies based on the number of individuals in the frames of a window.
+For wireless, we extract the fixed number of ranging data for each phone.
 Each sequence is mapped into the Wireless Depth Sequence (WDS) for the pretext task of scene synchronization which will be described in the following sections.
 In the downstream association task, the sequences are split individually into their own depth sequences.

-Upon extracting information from both modalities, the timestamp information is aligned across both domains.
-We then, from a provided hyperparameter, split the two modalities up into the image band representations.
-On the FTM side, each signal is mapped into the band image for the global, scene-wide pretext task of scene synchronization.
-In the downstream association task, the signals are split individually into their own band images.
-The order of the signals in the band image with respect to which participant is holding a phone does not matter, as the model will pick up on spatial cues to perform matching between the modalities.

 We note that the order of the sequences does not matter, as the model will pick up on spatial cues to perform matching.
-In the depth sequence image representation, a variable number of depth signals may exist in the $k$ frame temporal window.
-The wireless modality gives an indication at how many users in the scene hold phones, and we use this information in the vision modality to create combinatorics of depth walking data.
-However, one such issue that arises is the fact that some combinatorics of depth data may not strictly match the data collected from the wireless domain, including scenarios where no participants are selected for the depth representation.
-To account for this, we threshold for depth values that are not constant for a long amount of time within the window, signifying that an individual has yet to enter or has exited the scene.
-When multiple combinatorics exist for a certain frame window, we choose randomly between the images.
-We then generate the positive and negative pairs based on whether or not the FTM and depth data are temporally synchronized.
+In the depth sequence image representation, a variable number of depth sequences may exist in the $k$ frame temporal window.
+The wireless modality gives an indication at how many users in the scene hold phones, and we use this information for vision to create combinatorics of depth data.
+One challenge that arises is the fact that some combinatorics may not strictly match the data collected from the wireless domain, including when only participant walking data is selected.
+We threshold for depth values that are not constant for a long period in the window, signifying that an individual has yet to entered or exited the scene.